capitalone/DataProfiler/README.md

 ```
  ERROR: Double requirement given:dataprofiler==X.Y.Z from dataprofiler/dist/DataProfiler-X.Y.Z-py3-none-any.whl (already in dataprofiler==X2.Y2.Z2 from dataprofiler/dist/DataProfiler-X2.Y2.Z2-py3-none-any.whl, name='dataprofiler')
  ```
-This means that you have an multiple versions of the DataProfiler distribution in the dist folder.
+This means that you have multiple versions of the DataProfiler distribution in the dist folder.
 To resolve, either remove the older one or delete the folder and rerun the steps above.